 • Nina Bohm-Starke (Clinical expert, MD, Associate professor, Karolinska Institutet)

-• Caroline Pukall (Clinical expert, Professor, McGill University)
+• Caroline Pukall (Clinical expert, Professor, Queen’s University)

 • Susanna Kempe (Patient representative)